 The Reef Resilience Online Courses have been designed to provide easy access to the latest science and strategies for managing coral reefs in a changing climate.
 Note: some of the courses are available in 3 languages: English, Espanol, and Français.
-See below for more information:
+Click on the course titles below to take the course.

 This course is designed to help coral reef managers incorporate climate-smart design into their management activities by considering the effects of climate change on ecosystem stressors and implications for effective management.
 It describes the process of incorporating climate change adaptation into management plans using existing planned actions as a starting point, and also guides development of additional climate-smart strategies as needed.
 The course takes about 2 hours to complete and includes the following lessons: